NWRA Women’s Council Now Accepting Applications for Scholarship

 Women’s Council Will Award $35,000 in Scholarships for the 2019-2020 Academic Year

-Selena is employed by Republic Services as a billing processor in Antioch, California.
-She is pursuing a Bachelor of Science in Accounting with an Associate of Arts in Business Fundamentals at the University of Phoenix.
-Selena is a dedicated employee and is working towards a Staff Accountant position.
+McBride is employed by Republic Services as a billing processor in Antioch, Calif.
+She is pursuing a Bachelor of Science in accounting with an Associate of Arts in business fundamentals at the University of Phoenix.
+She is a dedicated employee and is working toward a staff accountant position.
 She hopes the degree will help her achieve her goal.
-Selena is a person with a huge heart as evidenced by fostering four children while raising her own.
-Selena’s colleagues have recognized her hard work and dedication to the industry and her family.
+McBride is a person with a huge heart as evidenced by fostering four children while raising her own.
+Her colleagues have recognized her hard work and dedication to the industry and her family.